 By taking baseline measurements of your business metrics, creating a strategy for social media, and tracking your progress with specific formulas, you can have some objective idea of whether your intervention is helping you reach your goals—just like we do every day in the clinic.

 How are you tracking the ROI of your social media strategy?
-Share your thoughts in the comment section below.
+Try one of these.